denisewafaespano-code/ECE2112-ProgrammingAssignment4/README.md

 hometown_mean
 ```

-To calculate the summary across categories, the `.groupby()` method is used to partition the dataset into groups by the `Track`, `Gender`, and `Hometown` columns.
-For each of the categories, it isolates the numerical 'Average' column and calculates the mathematical mean using the `.mean` function.
+To calculate the summary across categories, the `.groupby()` method partitions the dataset into groups by the `Track`, `Gender`, and `Hometown` columns.
+For each category, it selects the numerical 'Average' column and calculates the mean using the `.mean` function.
 Lastly, applying `.reset_index()` resets the table format, turning the grouped data into a standard DataFrame that is easier to plot.

 ```python